A man has decided to sue his estranged wife for “every penny” he had spent on her 8-year-old son after discovering that the boy was not his.

 Following the latest round of litigation at private hearings in the Family Division of the High Court in London, the judge outlined his decision in a written ruling and said that no-one involved in the case could be named in media reports.

 The man and his estranged wife had argued over whether the boy should be told who his real father was.
-The man thought that the boy should know, but the woman was against such a move.
+He thought that the boy should know, but she was against such a move.

 The judge said that the man had been devastated to learn that his son was actually not his, and he launched a “raft” of litigation.